openshift/enhancements/enhancements/storage/csi-migration.md

 2021-01-28: Re-worked proposal to use 2 _FeatureSets_ with manual application by the user.
 2021-03-05: Re-worked proposal to use carry-patch instead.
 Moved previous approach to "Alternatives" for reference.

-## Drawbacks

-The idea is to find the best form of an argument why this enhancement should _not_ be implemented.

 ## Alternatives

 We have considered this alternative approach.
 It is NOT our preferable approach because it introduces many shortcomings: